Last Updated on

 I don’t carry much cash around with me these days.
 I use my debit card most of the time to pay for most items.
 It’s convenient, and I get to rack up points on my debit card when I buy something.

 Last August, I just finished getting my haircut, and it was time for me to pay up.
 I gave the hairstylist my card, and he swiped it on a credit card reader attached to his cellphone.
 I was amazed by it, so I asked him about it.
-He told it was a free Square Card Reader Square makes their money from the transactions which are only 2.75% for each swipe.
-That’s lower than Paypal’s 2.9% + $.30 transaction fees.
+He told me it was a free Square Card Reader Square makes their money from the transactions which are only 2.75% for each swipe.
+That’s lower than Stripe and Paypal’s fees of 2.9% + $.30 per transaction.

 I left the hair salon amazed by the card reader, but I forgot about it for a few months until it finally hit me that the majority of people don’t carry much cash on them, and they sure don’t carry their checkbook with them.
 I decided to give the Square Card Reader a shot.
 I ordered one online and received it in the mail a few days later.